VitWW/rfcs/text/0000-partial_types.md

 Bar::foo(&mut bar.{x}, & baz.{y}); // Error?
 Ok?
 ```
 I think it is insecure, error, but who knows.
-If it is secure, then this sub-proposal.
+If it is secure, then this sub-proposal is good.

 ## Partial Mutability